-Prior to administrative involvement in student behavior issues, teachers are responsible for supporting students in acquiring the behaviors expected in the school environment.
+Prior to administrative involvement in student behavior issues, teachers are responsible for supporting studentsin acquiring the behaviors expected in the school environment.
 Below are examples of proactive and instructional teacher actions to assist students in meeting behavioral expectations, but please be aware that teachers have the authority to remove a student from a class for disruptive behavior in accordance with § 22.1-276.2. of the Code of Virginia.
 Local school boards should establish the process as outlined in the Code.

-Examples of Proactive Teacher Supports for Classroom Managed Behaviors: Examples of Instructional Teacher Responses for Classroom Managed Behaviors: Develop, teach, and maintain clearly defined classroom expectations that are always consistent with school-wide behavioral expectations culturally relevant and applicable across all classroom settings.
-Build positive relationships with students and families.
-Model and practice expectations in the appropriate settings.
-Reteach/review expectations throughout the school year (i.e., quarterly, after breaks).
-Use pre-correction strategies to remind students of expectations before transitioning between tasks/assignments.
-Use more positive than corrective statements (4:1 ratio).
-Create a classroom acknowledgement system to increase responsible student behavior.
-Implement effective, evidence based instructional practices match to student learning needs.
-Actively engage students in the teaching and learning process.
-Teach prevention lessons that address students' social-emotional competencies.
-Teach lessons that apply the competencies to situations (i.e.,bullying, suicide awareness and prevention, workplace skills, citizenship, character education) Flexible classroom arrangements/seating Restructure/revise classroom practices based upon student needs.
+Examples of Instructional Teacher

+Responses for Classroom Managed

+Behaviors:

+Restructure/revise classroom practices based upon student needs.
 Adjust pacing of instruction to increase on-task behavior.
 Actively observe and plan for ignoring low-level misbehavior.
 Change student seating.
 Provide immediate positive feedback when students engage in expected behavior.
 Respond calmly, restating the desired behavior.
 Use progress-monitoring tools (i.e., behavior chart that includes the replacement behavior, on-task monitoring form, reflection sheets).
-Communicate and collaborate with parents/guardians and the student's counselor and/or case manager regarding student behavior.
+Communicate and collaborate with parents/guardians and the student's counselor and/or case manager regarding student behavior, teacherbased actions, and to problem solve.
 Reteach desired behavior.
 Problem-solve the behavior during a teacher-student conference using active listening.
 Establish and consistently implement corrective responses to student misbehavior [i.e., positive practice, community service, restitution, loss of time for a valued activity, in-class time out (not to exceed ten minutes), time-out in another class under adult supervision, loss of privileges].
 Facilitate restorative practices with the student and person(s) affected by the student's behavior.
+Assign a working lunch to facilitate re-teaching or making up missed work (ex: lunch with teacher to catch up on work, review a social story, and reteach behavior).